Understanding MultiWalk’s use of trade size

 Maximum Trade Size

-Therefore, you must set this value your self with in the strategy code in the buy/sellshort entry orders, or in TradeStation.
+Therefore, you must set this value your self within the TradeStation strategy properties.
 TradeStation sets the maximum trade size extremely high, so you may want to reduce that for your own trading needs: